microsoft/vscode-docs/docs/remote/faq.md

 ### What is Visual Studio Code Remote Development?

 The Visual Studio Code Remote Development extension pack allows you to open any folder in a container, on a remote machine (via SSH), or in the Windows Subsystem for Linux and take advantage of VS Code's full feature set.
-This means that VS Code can provide a local-quality development experience — including full IntelliSense, debugging, and more — regardless of where your code is located or hosted.
+This means that VS Code can provide a local-quality development experience — including full IntelliSense (completions), debugging, and more — regardless of where your code is located or hosted.

 ### What advantages does VS Code Remote Development provide over local editing?